David Silva

 David Josué Jiménez Silva (born 8 January 1986) is a Spanish former professional footballer who played mainly as a central or an attacking midfielder and occasionally as a winger or second striker.
-Widely regarded as one of the greatest players of his generation, he was lauded for his balance, ball control and agility in close spaces, combined with his skill, composure, passing and flair on the ball.
+Widely regarded as one of the best players of his generation and among the greatest players in Premier League history, he was known for his balance, ball control and agility in close spaces, combined with his skill, composure, passing and flair on the ball.

 Silva spent seven years of his professional career with Valencia, playing from 2004 to 2010, and won the Copa del Rey in 2008.
 In the summer of 2010, he moved to Manchester City and appeared in over 400 matches for the club, winning four Premier League titles, two FA Cups and five League Cups.
 Silva was also named in the PFA Team of the Year three times and is the quickest player to reach 200 wins in the Premier League.
 He left Manchester City in 2020 after a ten-year tenure and returned to La Liga with Real Sociedad, where he won his second Copa del Rey in 2020.
 Later on, he sustained an anterior cruciate ligament injury during preseason training with Real Sociedad, which forced him to retire in July 2023.

 Silva represented Spain, from his debut for the senior team in 2006 until his international retirement in 2018.
 He formed a midfield partnership with Xavi and Andrés Iniesta which led to three consecutive international tournament victories – UEFA Euro 2008, 2010 FIFA World Cup, and UEFA Euro 2012.
 One of 13 Spanish players to have amassed 100 caps, Silva scored 35 goals for Spain, making him the 5th highest goalscorer in their history, and also provided 29 assists, making him the second-highest assist provider in their history.

 Early life

 David Silva was born in Arguineguín, Gran Canaria, Canary Islands, to Fernando Jiménez, a former municipal police officer who eventually was responsible for the safety of the Valencia CF stadium and Eva Silva.
-His father, Fernando, is Spanish (Canarian) while his mother, Eva, is Japanese, claimed by the Canarian media.
+His father, Fernando, is Spanish (Canarian) while his mother, Eva, is of Japanese heritage, claimed by the Canarian media.

 David Silva began playing football in the youth team of UD San Fernando, near Maspalomas.
 Originally, he played as a goalkeeper, before becoming a winger and mirrored his game around his footballing idol as a youth, Michael Laudrup.
 When he was 14, he received an offer to become a youth player at Valencia CF, which he accepted.
 He stayed in Valencia's youth set-up until he was 17.